virtual-labs/exp-flow-through-orifice-meter-nitk/experiment/theory.md

 </p>

 <p style="text-indent: 30px; text-align: justify;">
-If a constriction is placed in a pipe carrying a stream of fuid, there will be an increase in velocity, and hence an increase in kinetic energy ,at the point of constriction.
+If a constriction is placed in a pipe carrying a stream of fluid, there will be an increase in velocity, and hence an increase in kinetic energy, at the point of constriction.
 From an energy balance as given by Bernoulli's theorem, there must be a corresponding reduction in pressure.
 Rate of discharge from the constriction can be calculated by knowing this pressure reduction, the area available for flow at